-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. ✓ The proposal is located in an area dominated by single family residences and will be adding density to the area.
-2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is classified as high density (greater than 12 dwelling units per acre), it is located on a major or minor arterial or in a location that has limited impact on adjacent low or moderate density developments. √ The proposal is not considered high density and the development is accessed from a collector level road, which is appropriate.
-3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. √ This proposal is for a similar density residential development as what currently existing in this neighborhood.
-4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets. √ Sidewalks are being provided along the Smyrna Parkway frontage as well as throughout the site.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. ~ The proposal is located in an area dominated by single family residences and will be offering more diverse housing options with additional multi-family.
+2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is classified as high density (greater than 12 dwelling units per acre), it is located on a major or minor arterial or in a location that has limited impact on adjacent low or moderate density developments.
+V The development is located off of a local road and will be accessed directly from a stub of Charlane Pkwy, utilizing the existing network of streets.
+The proposal is of moderate density with limited impact on adjacent low density development.
+3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. ~ All structures are oriented to the interior of the site and will not be taller than the maximum height allowed in the Neighborhood form.
+4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets. ~ The proposal extends Charlane Parkway into the site and connects into the existing sidewalk.
 5 Community Form/Land Use Guideline 2: Centers A.1.
-Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non-residential use.
+Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non- residential use.
 NA This proposal is not an activity center.